 Let’s examine each phase in-depth:

 During the pre-summit phase, you want two things to happen:

-- Get new subscribers
+- Traffic turns into new subscribers

 The nice part about a virtual summit: if you can accomplish #1 above, #2 will follow as a result.
 So your time and energy should be spent on doing whatever it takes to get new subscribers.

 Since you already have your landing page read, that means you just need one thing: traffic.